allegroai/clearml-docs/docs/webapp/webapp_project_overview.md

 title: Project Overview
 ---

-A project's **OVERVIEW** tab consists of a metric snapshot and an editable Markdown document, which provide options to present a general picture of the project.
+A project's **OVERVIEW** tab consists of a graph which can show a snapshot of a specific metrics value across the projects experiments and a space to enter a project's description with markdown viewer/editor to edit it.
+The page provides options to present a general picture of the project.
 When either overview option is utilized, the **OVERVIEW** tab becomes the project's landing page, meaning that it's the first thing that is seen when opening the project.
-Otherwise, the [experiments table](webapp_exp_table.md) remains as the landing page.

 ![Project overview tab gif](../img/gif/webapp_metric_snapshot.gif)